Tjstretchalot/lonelypss/README.md

 # httppubsub

+## PROJECT STAGE - PLANNING

+This project is in the development stage 1 - planning.
+This means that most things you see won't work yet and are in the process of being finalized.
+Star/watch this repository to be notified when it reaches the next stage!

+## Overview

 This library is for when you need at-most-once pub/sub behavior across the network, but don't want to maintain open connections with your clients.
 For example, when subscribing to restart/upgrade requests within CI/CD, or for cache